Structural Analysis by Modified Signature Matrix for Integro-differential-algebraic Equations: Global Numerical Solution of Two Stage Drive System

 \section{Global Numerical Solution of Two Stage Drive System}

-After structural analysis, a low-index {\IDAE} can be obtained which can be decoupled into a system of regular Volterra integro differential equations ({\VIDE})s and a system of second kind Volterra integral equations ({\VIE})s \cite{Liang2019}.
-Generally, numerical solution methods of {\IDAE}s can be summarized as two steps: the first step is to compute an initial value by {\VIE}s, and the second step is to solve an {\VIDE} using the initial value of first step and to check check whether the new solution conforms to {VIE}s.
-Most researches focus on the numerical iteration format, so as to better improve the accuracy of the calculation.
-Implicit Runge-Kutta methods\cite{KAUTHEN1993}, collocation methods and other methods based on it\cite{brunner_2004}\cite{Liang2019}, implicit Euler method and methods based on backward differentiation formulas\cite{Bulatov06}\cite{Bulatov11} are proposed to solve some typical {\IDAE} systems.
-For the initial value, a guess method can be used to locally select a point on an uncertain component.
+After structural analysis, a low-index {\IDAE} can be obtained which can be decoupled into a system of regular Volterra integro differential equations ({\VIDE})s and a system of second-kind Volterra integral equations ({\VIE})s \cite{Liang2019}.
+Generally, numerical solution methods for {\IDAE}s can be summarized in terms of two steps.
+The first step is to compute an initial value by {\VIE}s, and the second step is to solve a {\VIDE} using the initial value of the first step and to check whether the new solution conforms to {\VIE}s.
+Most studies have focused on the second step.
+Some numerical iterative formats for some typical {\IDAE} systems have been proposed.
+Implicit Runge-Kutta methods \cite{KAUTHEN1993}, collocation methods and collocation based methods \cite{Liang2019,brunner_2004}, implicit Euler methods and methods based on backward differentiation formulas \cite{Bulatov11,Bulatov06}.

-For polynomial {\IDAE}s, real witness points of {\VIE}s at intial time (there is no integral item in {\VIE}s at this time) can be calculated by the Homotopy continuation method \cite{Yang2021}, which can help us to detect initial values form all components.
-Thus, we give a frame diagram for globally numerical solution of a low index {\IDAE}, as shown in Figure \ref{fig:frame}.
-Next, we will give an example to illustrate it.
+The global numerical method in \cite{Yang2021} can be applied to {\IDAE}s directly.
+In particular, Homotopy continuation methods or interval methods can help to find all initial points.
+Next, we will give an example to illustrate the global numerical method in \cite{Yang2021}.

 The specific description of one stage driven system is given in Example \ref{ex:Degeneration}.
-In application, we can usually introduce a constant load in series of one stage driven system to achieve multi-stage transmission.
-When it comes to two stage drive system in Figure \ref{fig:trans}, it can be described as follow.
+In applications, we can usually introduce a constant load in a series of one stage driven systems to achieve multi-stage transmission.
+When it comes to two stage drive system in Figure \ref{fig:trans}, it can be described as follows.